mfractor/mfractor.content/ADB for Xamarin Developers/readme.md

 ADB, Android Debug Bridge, is a useful command line utility for interacting with Android devices for debugging and diagnostic purposes.
 Xamarin developers can use it to interact with their development devices to install/uninstall packages, inspect running apps, push and pull files and check error logs.

+One of the main reasons to use ADB is to work out what's happening on your devices when things aren't going right.
+As .Net developers we're pretty lucky to have a fully featured debugger to help us solve a lot of problems but some issues appear outside of the debug cycle.

 ## Accessing and using ADB on the command line

 This article will assume you have Visual Studio 2019 for Mac or Visual Studio 2019 for Windows installed with the [Mobile development with .NET](https://docs.microsoft.com/en-us/xamarin/get-started/installation/windows) workload.
 We'll be accessing ADB from the SDK command prompt lunched from Visual Studio.
 If you want to run ADB on Linux, without Visual Studio or using the built in terminal additional configuration may be required but we won't cover that here.
 ADB can be downloaded as part of the [Android SKD Platform Tools](https://developer.android.com/studio/releases/platform-tools)